ibmruntimes/ci.docker/ibmjava/README.md

 **Note: Alpine Linux is not an officially supported operating system for IBM® SDK, Java™ Technology Edition.**

+##### Red Hat Enterprise Linux

+The Dockerfile provided for Red Hat Enterprise Linux (RHEL) serves as a sample on how to build a docker image that uses IBM's Java on top of the RHEL Operating System.
+We do not provide Docker Hub images for this Dockerfile.
+To build this image you must use Red Hat's daemon for docker and have appropriate entitlement to RHEL.
+See [this page](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/getting_started_with_containers/using_red_hat_base_container_images_standard_and_minimal) for more details.

 ##### Architectures Supported

 Docker Images for the following architectures are now available: